-Content marketing for law firms demands proactive steps based on best practices—and it starts with a stable website foundation.
-New content can lead to better search rankings and more conversions, and those show up in dollar signs.
-It may not need to overhaul your firm’s entire website, but if your content is more than a year old, it may require refreshing at a minimum.
+Content marketing demands proactive steps based on best practices—and it starts with a stable website foundation.
+New content can lead to better search rankings and more conversions.
+Those show up in dollar signs.
+You may not need to overhaul your firm’s entire website, but if your content is more than a year old, it may need to be refreshed.

-Here are 10 additional ways to know if your website needs new content:
+Here are 10 ways to know if your website needs new content:

 Is the content outdated?